ErpNetDocs/webclient/introduction/my-apps/calendar.md

 # Overview

 As the name suggests, it's a calendar.
+"My Calendar".
 More precisely, this is a versatile calendar control, fully (smart) responsive, visualizing your activities.

 ![My apps - Calendar](./pictures/my-apps-calendar.png "My apps - Calendar")